Jacques Cesaire

-Jacques E. Cesaire (born August 30, 1980) is a former American football defensive end and coach is the defensive line coach for the Houston Texans of the National Football League (NFL).
-He spent all nine years in the National Football League with the San Diego Chargers.
+Jacques E. Cesaire (born August 30, 1980) is an American professional football coach and former player who is the defensive line coach for the Cleveland Browns of the National Football League (NFL).
+He played in the NFL as a defensive end, spending his entire nine-year playing career with the San Diego Chargers.
+Cesaire played college football for the Southern Connecticut Fighting Owls.

-Early years
+Early life

 A native of Gardner and of Haitian descent, Cesaire started his high school football career in 1994 at nearby St. Bernard's High School in Fitchburg.
 However, he transferred to Gardner High School in 1996, and graduated there two years later.
 At Gardner, Cesaire lettered in football, basketball, and track and field.

 Cesaire played football at Southern Connecticut State University from 1998 to 2002.
 In his final year, he was named the Northeast-10 Conference Defensive Lineman of the Year and was selected to the NCAA Division II All-America team by the American Football Coaches Association (AFCA).
 He also played in the Cactus Bowl.